LucasDelfino92/morrowindsharp/main.md

 Unofficial patch that aims to make the game completely bug-free, within the abilities of Construction Set.
 It diverges from later versions of the community patches in that it takes a more conservative approach about what it considers a bug.

+> ℹ️ This is the first mod in the guide that is installed with the **Mod Manager Download** button, you will need to click that button then head to the **Downloads** section of Mod Organizer 2 to install it.
+Once installed, make sure you check the box next to it in the left pane of MO2 to enable it.

 ## [**Dubdilla Location Fix**](https://www.nexusmods.com/morrowind/mods/46720)

 ### Installation instructions: